Business Tools, Management, Marketing

 Shopping Carts Groceries

-Over the past decade, shoppers have been abandoning the in-store experience in favour of online shopping.
+Over the past decade, shoppers have been abandoning the in-store experience in favor of online shopping.
 In order to boost offline appeal and regain customers, marketing strategies must focus on adapting to the changes, rather than fighting against them.
-So, how do retailers increase their customer retention by offering a more personalised shopping experience?
-Where The Trade Buys, who offer book printing services, take a closer look.
+So, how do retailers increase their customer retention by offering a more personalized shopping experience?

 In-store technology